We have a dinnertime ritual in my family that I love.

-I handwrite thank you notes to the air that fills my lungs; the legs that hold me up; to fried rice (for being delicious); to the barista that greets me in French with a smile on her face day after day after day; the sand between my toes; the simple (undeniable) greatness of my first cup of coffee in the morning and the myriad of other miraculous moments that bring me joy.
+I find myself grateful for the sand between my toes, the simple (undeniable) greatness of my first cup of coffee in the morning, and the myriad of other miraculous moments that bring me daily joy.

 There is always good.
 The smile of a stranger in the street.
-Warmth of the setting sun.
+The warmth of the setting sun.
 Food in your belly.
 An incredible view.

 I collect these daily moments of casual magic and celebrate them loudly.
 Because ‘when you focus on the good, the good gets better’.
 And there is always good.

 What Casual Magic have you experienced today?
 What are you feeling grateful for?
 I’d love to know.